Convergence of Expectation-Maximization Algorithm with Mixed-Integer Optimization: Introduction

 \section{Introduction}

 The Expectation-Maximization (EM) algorithm is a general technique for maximum likelihood or maximum a posteriori estimation~\cite{ghahramani1993function,ghahramani1998learning}.
 It is a crucial ingredient in well-known algorithms like Baum-Welch~\cite{baum1970maximization}, inside-outside~\cite{lari1990estimation}, sparse Bayesian learning (SBL)~\cite{wipf2004sparse}, and their numerous variants.
 EM's popularity is due to its simplicity, stability (monotonic increase in likelihood), and convergence guarantees for many statistical problems.
 The convergence analysis of EM, presented in~\cite{wu1983convergence}, establishes conditions under which EM converges to a stationary point of the likelihood function.
 The literature also offers convergence analyses for specific cases, such as EM for Gaussian mixtures~\cite{xu1996convergence} and EM with squared iterative methods~\cite{varadhan2008simple}.
-However, these analyses assume that the likelihood function is continuous in all unknown parameters, implying that the parameters belong to an open set and are all continuous.
+However, these analyses assume that the likelihood function is continuous in all unknown hyperparameters, implying that the parameters belong to an open set and are all continuous.
 This assumption may not hold in general.
-As an example, consider the problem of state estimation with jointly sparse inputs and bursty missing data~\cite{joseph2022state}, motivated by applications in wireless sensor networks~\cite{song2011feedback,roughan2011spatio,rallapalli2010exploiting, li2011compressive,ji2014method,thadikemalla2017simple}, satellite imaging systems~\cite{carlavan2012satellite,scalise2008measurement}, and downlink channel estimation via feedback through a bursty channel~\cite{joseph2022state}.
-This challenge is addressed using the EM-based SBL framework~\cite{joseph2022state}, where the unknown state vector belongs to an open set, while the unknown missing data status is discrete (either missing or not missing).
-Despite demonstrating good empirical performance, the convergence of the algorithm becomes nontrivial due to the presence of discrete parameters, posing a challenge to existing EM convergence results.
+For example, the EM-based SBL framework~\cite{joseph2022state} is used to estimate sparse state of a linear dynamical with missing observations, where the unknown state vector belongs to an open set, while the unknown missing data status is discrete (either missing or not missing). { Some motivating applications for this problem include identifying missing data indices in occlusions due to nonlinear energy harvesting or environmental factors in wireless networks (motion tracking~\cite{song2011feedback}, network traffic reconstruction~\cite{roughan2011spatio}, localization refinement~\cite{rallapalli2010exploiting}, urban traffic sensing improvement~\cite{li2011compressive}, and structural health monitoring~\cite{ji2014method,thadikemalla2017simple}), satellite imaging systems~\cite{carlavan2012satellite,scalise2008measurement}, and downlink channel estimation via feedback through a bursty channel~\cite{joseph2022state}.} Despite demonstrating good empirical performance of the EM algorithm~\cite{joseph2022state}, its convergence becomes nontrivial due to discrete parameters, posing a challenge to existing EM convergence results.
+Insipred by this setting, we study the convergence of the EM algorithm with both continuous and discrete hyperparameters.